wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 Wormhole decides to cover the cost of the hack and transfers the ETH equivalent to the stolen amount to the token bridge contract on ethereum.
 To update the accounts, the guardians must issue 2 governance actions: one to increase the balance of the `(Ethereum, Ethereum, ETH)` custody account and one to increase the balance of the `(Solana, Ethereum, ETH)` wrapped account.

 Example 4: A user sends wrapped SOL from ethereum to polygon.
-Even though SOL is not native to either chain, the transaction is still recorded the same way: the `Ethereum/SOL` mint account is debited and the `Polygon/SOL` mint account is credited.
+Even though SOL is not native to either chain, the transaction is still recorded the same way: the `(Ethereum, Solana, SOL)` wrapped account is debited and the `(Polygon, Solana, SOL)` wrapped account is credited.
 The total liability of the token bridge has not changed and instead we have just moved some liability from ethereum to polygon.

 #### Creating accounts

 Since users can send any arbitrary token over the token bridge, the accountant should automatically create accounts for any new token.
-To determine whether the newly created account should be a custody account or a mint account, these steps are followed:
+To determine whether the newly created account should be a custody account or a wrapped account, these steps are followed:

 - If `emitter_chain == token_chain` and a custody account doesn't already exist, create one.
 - If `emitter_chain != token_chain` and a wrapped account doesn't already exist, reject the transaction.
 The wrapped account should have been created when the tokens were originally transferred to `emitter_chain`.